awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.delete.md

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
 Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.

-When the command is called and begins polling for the status of that call, it is safe to use "Ctrl\-C" to exit\.
+When the command is called and begins polling for the status of that call, it's safe to use "Ctrl\-C" to exit\.
 You can return to viewing the current status by calling `pcluster status mycluster`\.

 If [`pcluster configure`](pcluster.configure.md) created a new VPC, you can delete that VPC by deleting the AWS CloudFormation stack it created\.
 The name will start with "parallelclusternetworking\-" and contain the creation time in a "YYYYMMDDHHMMSS" format\.
 You can list the stacks using the [list\-stacks](https://docs.aws.amazon.com/goto/aws-cli/cloudformation-2010-05-15/ListStacks) command\.